 With standard technology, doctors have gauged the endoscopes position by using a combination of anatomical expertise, images provided by the camera itself, and mastery of the endoscopes steering mechanism.
 Technology such as x-rays are also used to support the procedure.

 Endoscopes are often very accurate and safe.
-Yet pinpointing the location of a scope in the body is an educated clinical deduction.
+Pinpointing the location of a scope in the body is an educated clinical deduction, but can be made more accurate using SPAD.

 (Article Continues Below...)